flowdev/flow-dsl/README.md

-# Convert a Simple Diagram DSL to Code and Documentation
+# Convert a Simple Flow Diagram DSL to Code and Documentation

 Read a DSL for flows and convert it to documentation (MarkDown containing SVG images) or source code.